As an Amazon Affiliate, We Earn From Qualifying Sales. Read Full Disclosure Here

 During photosynthesis, trees use sunlight to turn CO2 and water into food.
 More water = more food

-In their natural habitat, Redwoods get plenty of water throughout winter (50-100 inches).
-But, the fog in the Summer is what really helps these trees.
+Redwoods get plenty of water throughout winter (50-100 inches) in their natural habitat.
+But the fog in the Summer is what really helps these trees.
 The fog helps by providing two things.

 Redwoods can collect moisture from the fog.
-This moisture collects on the needles and limbs, then drops to the forest floor.
-The tree's root system then absorbs the water from the ground.
+This moisture collects on the needles and limbs and then drops to the forest floor.
+The tree’s root system then absorbs the water from the ground.